The Gateway Workshops for English Language Instructors

-Supported by the U.S. Embassy in Azerbaijan, these workshops are designed for Secondary School English Language Teachers and will provide an opportunity to learn how to create and integrate effective and productive student-centered classroom activities, adapt activities for your learners, and discuss different types of assessment.
+Supported by the U.S. Embassy in Azerbiajan, these workshops are designed for University and Academy English Language Instructors and will provide an opportunity to learn how to create and integrate effective and productive student-centered classroom activities, adapt activities for your learners, and discuss different types of motivation.
 The workshops will include some of the following sessions:

 - introduction to critical thinking in the classroom;